openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 | Image Viewport                | view                | String |
 | Image Picture Size            | size                | Number |

+The possible values are the same mentioned in [Thing Configuration](#thing-configuration).

 ## Further Descriptions

-### List Interface
+### Dynamic Data

 <img align="right" src="./doc/ServiceOptions.png" width="400" height="350"/>

-Currently there are 3 occurrences of dynamic data delivered as Lists
+There are 3 occurrences of dynamic data delivered

 * Upcoming Services delivered in group [Services](#services)
-* Check Control Messages delivered in group [Check Control](#check_control)
+* Check Control Messages delivered in group [Check Control](#check-control)
 * Last Destinations delivered in group [Destinations](#destinations)

-The channel **name** shows the first element.
+The channel **name** shows the first element as default.
 All other elements are attached as options.
 The picture on the right shows the _Service Name_ item and all plus the 4 available options.
 With this you're able to select each service and the corresponding _Service Date & Milage_ will be shown.

 ### TroubleShooting

-BMW has a high range of Vehicles supported by BMWs ConnectedDrive.
+BMW has a high range of Vehicles supported by ConnectedDrive.
 In case of any issues with this Binding please help to resolve it!
 Please perform the following Steps:

 * Can you login [into ConnectedDrive](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) with your Credentials? _Please note this isn't the BMW Customer Portal - it's the ConnectedDrive Portal_
 * Is the Vehicle listed in your Account? _There's a one-to-one dependency from User to Vehicle_

-If the access to the Portal and listing of the Vehicle is checked some debug data is needed in order to identify the issue.
+If the access to the portal is working and the vehicle is listed some debug data is needed in order to identify the issue.

 #### Generate Debug Fingerprint